+The hand-cut fries and onion rings were up next.
 The four dipping sauces for the sides: curry mayo, garlic aioli, balsamic ketchup, and That One sauce.

 The excellent hand-cut fries came with some in-house seasoning blend on them.
 They were good to go and didn’t need a dipping sauce.

+Droolius shows up as I’m going back and forth between all the dishes on my table.
 The mac & cheese still had me mesmerized when he drops a bombshell on me, “You should have added bacon to it.”

 I was probably halfway through my regular mac when I finally give in and make the 30 foot walk to the counter.
 I ask for another mac & cheese, this time with bacon.

 It turns out fresh jalapeños are also an option for the mac & cheese.
+Sold!